ShubhGupta2004/ShubhGupta2004/README.md

 - 🌱 I’m currently learning android develepment
 - 💞️ I’m looking to collaborate on unique android project
 - 📫 How to reach me 1.mail on shubhg662@gmail.com
--                     2. insta id : shinchandas0
+-                     2. insta id : shubh._.gupta
 -                     3.

 - like to comunicate people intresting ideas.